mgechev/ngrev/README.md

 Graphical tool for reverse engineering of Angular projects.
 It allows you to navigate in the structure of your application and observe the relationship between the different modules, providers, and directives.
 The tool performs **static code analysis** which means that you **don't have to run your application** in order to use it.

+**ngrev is not maintained by the Angular team.
+It's a side project developed by the open source community**.

 ## How to use?

 ### macOS